riot/riot/doc/guide/index.md

 A Riot tag is a combination of layout (HTML) and logic (JavaScript).
 Here are the basic rules:

-* HTML is defined first and the logic is enclosed inside an optional `<script>` tag.
+* HTML is defined first and the logic is enclosed inside an optional `<script>` tag. *note: the script tag can not be used when including tag definitions in the document body, only in external tag files*
 * Without the `<script>` tag the JavaScript starts where the last HTML tag ends.
 * Custom tags can be empty, HTML only or JavaScript only
 * Quotes are optional: `<foo bar={ baz }>` becomes `<foo bar="{ baz }">`.